maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

 Checks Completed by MEG Scientist Prior to Experiment
 -----------------------------------------------------

-The MEG lab is provided to the project owner after the following checks and tests have been made successfully:
+The MEG lab is provided to the project owner after the following checks and tests have been made successfully.

 #.
-KIT system is in an operational status when
+KIT system is in an operational status when:
     - Helium levels are sufficient to conduct an experiment
     - Quality of the data from SQUIDs sensor has been verified
     - Empty-room data has been acquired and noise levels have been computed and assessed

 #.
-Vpixx system is operational
+Vpixx system is operational when:
     - Trigger events are tested
     - Projector is in a running state
     - Response boxes must be tested for correct button responses

 #.
-Communication system with participant are operational
+Communication system with participant are operational when:
     - Microphone outside the MSR, to communicate to the participant works correctly
     - Microphone inside the MSR for participant to communicate with project owner works correctly
     - Earphones with disposable single use foam earplugs for participant to hear the project owner outside the MSR works correctly
     - Camera inside MSR for visualising the participant

 #.
-Laser scanner system is operational
+Laser scanner system is operational when:
     - Laser scanner computer works correctly
     - Laser pointer/surface scanner is operational